f0x3s/arduino-industrial-AHU-status-indicator-WAC/README.md

-## Arduino Industrial Fan Status Indicator
+## Arduino Industrial AHU Status Indicator

 This project exists as a part of larger infrasctructure to support the laser cutter & digital fabrication space at the Walker Art Center.
 The laser cutter is vented using an inline blower fan into our paint booth's air handling system several rooms over.
-It is important that both the inline fan and the building's air handling unit (AHU) are on during laser operation.
+It is important that both the inline fan and the paint booth's air handling unit (AHU) are on during laser operation.

-It is easy to verify the status of the inline blower as it is next to the laser, but with the AHU in a separate location we needed a feedback system to monitor that the start signal was successfully recieved and alert if the unit turned off for any reason.
+It is easy to verify the status of the inline blower as it is next to the laser, but with the AHU in a separate location a feedback system is required to monitor that the start signal was successfully recieved and alert if the unit turns off for any reason.

 <p align="center">
   <img src="media/industial-fan-status-indicator-installed-a.jpg" alt="Installation view A" style="width:45%; height:auto;">